Analyzing Euronet Worldwide (NASDAQ:EEFT) & SoFi Technologies (NASDAQ:SOFI)

-Euronet Worldwide (NASDAQ:EEFT) and SoFi Technologies (NASDAQ:SOFI) are both finance companies, but which is the better investment?
-We will compare the two businesses based on the strength of their dividends, profitability, valuation, risk, institutional ownership, earnings and analyst recommendations.
+Euronet Worldwide (NASDAQ:EEFT) and SoFi Technologies (NASDAQ:SOFI) are both finance companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their earnings, risk, analyst recommendations, valuation, institutional ownership, dividends and profitability.

-This table compares Euronet Worldwide and SoFi Technologies’ revenue, earnings per share (EPS) and valuation.
+This table compares Euronet Worldwide and SoFi Technologies’ revenue, earnings per share and valuation.

 |Gross Revenue